Documentation

 Settings

-In this version, panel parameters and units are centralized in Settings.
+Panel parameters and units are centralized in Settings.
 Open it from the main FastNesting dialog or by running Settings_FastNesting.
 Here you set report units (mm, cm, or in), default panel parameters (with an Edit button that opens Panel Parameters), fraction precision for inches, labels (e.g. part labels font size), and density unit (PRO).
 Panel per material is configured from the piece list dialog.

 System Units / Report Units